On this page

 In short, if you spend your lump sum – or perhaps upsize your home – then this might not impact how much Age Pension you are eligible for.
-But using your lump sum to invest outside super, or even keeping some of it in the bank, could have an impact on your Age Pension entitlement.
+But using your lump sum to invest outside super, or even keeping some of it in the bank, could reduce your Age Pension entitlement.